yohanesws/ansible-fuse-standalone-labs/README.md

 These variables will be defined in **groups_vars/all.yaml** file.

 These variables are:

+* **repo**: to define using local repo or using subcription manager to enable it.

+		# Repository Setting
+		# local: 'False'
+		#	to using Subcription Manager
+		# local: 'True'
+		#	to using local repository based on
+		#	roles/fuse-install/files/*.repo
+		repo:
+			local: 'True' # false

+* **binary**: to define fuse binary location at your ansible control machine.

+		# Fuse Binary Setting
+		binary:
+  			folder: 'Users/yohanesws/RedHat/Installer/'

 * **fuse**: Define the Red Hat JBoss Fuse version and patch to install.
 This values will form the path the the binaries: */tmp/jboss-fuse-karaf-{{ fuse['version'] }}.redhat-{{ fuse['patch'] }}.zip*